 Citizens arrested under this statute can explore a number of defenses under the counsel of an experienced criminal defense attorney.
 Your attorney may be able to argue that your First Amendment rights were violated, that you were not aware that the assembly was unlawful or that you were not a willful participant.

 If you were arrested during a protest or demonstration, consult with experienced criminal defense attorney Joni Eisenstein.
-With over 25 years of experience working in the San Diego criminal courts, she understands California protest laws and knows the strongest defenses that can be effective at getting your charges dropped.
+With years of experience working in the San Diego criminal courts, she understands California protest laws and knows the strongest defenses that can be effective at getting your charges dropped.